 village strictly controls parking in village parking lots and

 on village streets.
 It has no jurisdiction over private parking

 lots owned by commercial businesses.
 Violation of village parking

 regulations can result in vehicle immobilization or towing and

-a mandatory fine of $80.
+a mandatory fine.
 Village regulated parking lots include:

 Reutershan Parking Lot.